Mathnerd314/stroscot/docs/Commentary/Library.rst

 * The library should be divided up into modules.
 The modules should be dated/versioned independently to allow specifying fine-grained dependencies.
 The modules should also have hashes in the name, to avoid name collisions.
 Neither dates nor hashes should appear in actual source code, and they should be centralized in a lock file, to avoid the "magic number" antipattern.
 If a package depends on packages with colliding names the lockfile should specify how to rename the packages.
 The modules should also be downloadable independently, so really the "standard library" is a software repository with high standards for inclusion.
 * It should be easy to add code to the standard library.
 Taking more than a year to add a new API is just too slow; 6 months seems about right.

-  * If there are multiple popular third-party libraries that do similar things but are incompatible, sharing code becomes problematic because code is tied to one of these implementations, and the community starts to split and newcomers get turned off by decision paralysis.
-Example: `scalaz vs cats <https://github.com/fosskers/scalaz-and-cats>`__ was an issue with Scala for a long time, before `it became clear <https://www.reddit.com/r/scala/comments/afor0h/scalaz_8_timeline/>`__ that Scalaz 8 would never be released and scalaz was effectively dead.
-There are several strategies for dealing with incompatibilities:

-    * Create a wrapper interface that smooths over the differences and provides a portable interface
-    * Analyze the pros and cons and vote for one library to make standard
-    * Synthesize a new library that combines all the pros and none of the cons

-    It doesn't really matter if the wrong decision is made because a robust evolution process means it can always be changed later, and in the short term 50% is better than 0% even if there is a 60% option.

-  * If there is a single popular third-party library that has become the "go-to" library for some task, the process is even easier: it should just be incorporated after it has been proven to be sufficiently stable.
+  * If there is a single popular third-party library that has become the "go-to" library for some task, the process is straightforward to make this part of the standard library: it should just be incorporated after it has been proven to be sufficiently stable.
 The standard library provides discoverability and maintenance benefits over isolated libraries.
 For example incorporation solves the `left-pad <https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/>`__ issue where key libraries are maintained by solo developers with no oversight.
 Since it's all FLOSS, licensing should not be an issue, and presumably most developers will be happy to share maintainershup and join the team, or relinquish maintainance entirely.

+  * If there are multiple popular third-party libraries that do similar things but are incompatible, there are several strategies to deal with this:

+    * Create a wrapper interface that smooths over the differences and provides a portable interface
+    * Analyze the pros and cons and vote for one library to make it the standard
+    * Synthesize a new library that combines all the pros and none of the cons of the existing libraries

+    It doesn't really matter if the wrong decision is made because a robust evolution process means it can always be changed later, and in the short term 50% is better than 0% even if there is a 60% option.
+What is problematic is letting the split continue to fester without a clear path forward.
+Over time, sharing code becomes problematic because pieces of code become tied to one or another of these implementations, and the community starts to split and newcomers get turned off by decision paralysis.
+Example: `scalaz vs cats <https://github.com/fosskers/scalaz-and-cats>`__ was an issue with Scala for a long time, before `it became clear <https://www.reddit.com/r/scala/comments/afor0h/scalaz_8_timeline/>`__ that Scalaz 8 would never be released and scalaz was effectively dead, thus making cats the go-to choice.

 * It should also be easy to remove code from the standard library.
 Some APIs inevitably become obsolete as others are added and become more popular.
 Similarly it should be easy to fix names, implementation details, and API design, as conventions change.
 This is accomplished as an add-remove pair.
 But people need time to migrate, so there should be a 2-year deprecation process.
-There should be some amount of forward stability so that if code compiles with an old SL, it will continue to do so with a new SL.
+There should be some amount of forward stability so that if code compiles with an old standard library, it will continue to do so with a new standard library.
 This means deprecated API isn't actually removed, it instead goes to a "compatibility graveyard" and stays around for old projects while being invisible to new ones.
 * Generally speaking, third party libraries should be either be in active development or designed as specialized replacements for something in the standard library.
 The active development is obvious: it's much easier to rapidly iterate when you don't have to maintain compatibility.
 The specialized is less obvious: most likely the third-party is better than the standard in some way, but there are trade-offs.
-There is a possibility that standardizing a solution will crowd out other solutions, but discussing trade-offs and alternatives in the standard library documentation is probably sufficient.
+There is a possibility that standardizing a solution in the standard library will crowd out other solutions, but discussing trade-offs and alternative libraries in the standard library documentation is probably sufficient.

 Blessed prelude
 ===============